What is libido?

 In my clinic I work with a lot of people who believe that libido "just is what it is" and that nothing can be done about it.
 If only sexual desire was part of sexual education in school, I believe a lot of relationships would benefit greatly.

-There are always reasons why libido goes up or down so you can do something about a decrease.
+reasons why libido goes up or down so you can do something about a decrease.
 Since the libido is affected by both internal and physical reasons as well as by outer and external reasons, it's important to thoroughly look into what is causing low libido.

 If you focus on the wrong area it will likely cause further frustration and despair.
 If you do understand your own libido and the mechanisms behind it, it's neither rocket science nor difficult to learn to regulate your desire and furthermore if your partner also knows which buttons to push, then we're talking!